KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - Most expressions occupy biased regions of the spectrum between centropic and entropic extremes
 - All expressions preserve the Dual Spectrum Lemma as invariant structure

-The Tumble is not random but **structurally necessary** — infinite possibility expressing through infinite orientation.
+The Tumble is not random but **structurally anticipated** — infinite possibility expressing through infinite orientation.

 ### 7.4 Orientation Distribution